We are delighted to be taking part in the Agroforestry Open Weekend 2024

 We planted 6 walnuts trees in 2022 (Pop’s Grove).
 These are individually fenced and grazing takes place around the trees.

-Further developments for 2023 include planting a new hedge of mixed native species with trees every 6 metres.
-We are fencing off an acre of land for natural regeneration as a low input method of increasing woodland cover (Wild Wood).
+In 2023 we fenced off an acre of land for natural regeneration as a low input method of increasing woodland cover (Wild Wood).
 A small area near the orchard is being set aside for a local craftsperson to grow willow.
+In late 2023 we planted a 200m hedge of mixed native species with trees.

 Here are some photos of what we do: